Facts about the magi in the Bible that will intrigue you to learn more about the Christmas story in the scripture.

 Where did the Magi come from?

 Matthew doesn’t give an exact location, but what we do know is that the term “magi” has a Persian background.
-Hence the reference comes from Daniel 2 that is seen in fact #2.
+Hence the reference comes from Daniel 2, which is seen in fact #2.

 It is suggested in Holman’s Bible Dictionary that the Magi may have been from Persia, Babylon, or from the Arabian Desert.